-Hamid Arastoopour Dean Engineering 1 Building, Suite 220 10 W. 32nd St. Chicago, IL 60616 312.567.3009 www.iit.edu/~armour
+Engineering 1 Building, Suite 220 10 W. 32nd St. Chicago, IL 60616 312.567.3009 www.iit.edu/engineering/

 The IIT Armour College of Engineering traces its roots to Armour Institute, founded in 1892 to prepare students of all backgrounds for leadership roles - primarily as engineers - in a challenging industrial society.
 Armour College carries on that tradition of excellence in engineering education and research.